kevinhendricks/BuildSigilOnMac/README.md

 Sigil is a free, open source, multi-platform ebook editor that uses Qt (and QtWebEngine).
 It is designed to edit books in ePub format (both ePub 2 and ePub 3).

-To build Sigil master from source requires a complete build of Qt 5.12.3 and Python 3.7.2.
+To build Sigil master from source requires a complete build of Qt 5.12.6 and Python 3.7.2.

 This repository is used to keep prebuilt binaries for these main build prerequisites to make building Sigil itself on macOS much easier.
-And to hopefully be able to automate the Sigil build process on macOS.
+And to enable automation the Sigil build process on macOS via Travis CI.

 For Building on Mac OS X